NehaBari/ResearchInternship/README.md

 Dataset: The dataset used is a randomised dataset generated using randn function

-To run the code directly run the RELUMain.m file
+To run the code directly run the RELUMain.m file in the code folder